 - Squamous cell carcinoma

-- Atypical endocervical cells (not otherwise specified [NOS], or Specify in comments.)
+- endocervical cells (NOS or specify in comments)

-- Atypical endometrial cells (NOS, or Specify in comments.)
+- endometrial cells (NOS or specify in comments)

-- Atypical glandular cells (NOS, or Specify in comments.)
+- glandular cells (NOS or specify in comments)

 - Endocervical adenocarcinoma in situ